#79 KAZAKHSTAN

 Having lived in Kabul for many years, I'd been to neighboring Tajikistan several times and also crossed overland into Uzbekistan, but Kazakhstan and Kyrgyzstan always seemed to be just out of reach.
 So finally, for my last R&R from Kabul before leaving at the end of 2017, I decided to fly into Bishkek, travel overland to Almaty, and then fly home via Istanbul.

-This trip begins in Kyrgyzstan, but I'll leave that for a separate blog post and instead say that we entered Kazakhstan overland with a private taxi that took us to the border.
-The immigration process was as authoritarian and bleak as you'd expect, and the immigration officials were not pleased with my many Afghan visas!
+We travelled overland to the Kazakh border from Kyrgyzstan with a private taxi.
+The immigration process was as authoritarian and bleak as you'd expect, and the immigration officials were not pleased with my many Afghan visas.
 Finally, after a longer-than-usual wait, I was on my way to Almaty, the glittery capital filled with war monuments, beautiful trees, luxurious bathhouses, and some really incredible and unique foods - if you ever go to Almaty, make sure to order the qarta!

-A mix of horse meats, horse sausage, and qarta - a dish of boiled horse rectum, taken from the final few inches of digestive tract before the muscular part of the anus, served without sauce or spices.
-Gakku Restaurant, Almaty
+A mix of horse meats, horse sausage, and qarta - a dish of boiled horse rectum, taken from the final few inches of digestive tract before the muscular part of the anus, served without sauce or spices - Gakku Restaurant, Almaty, 2017

-Beshbarmak - horse sausage served with wide noodles, Gakku Restaurant, Almaty.
+Beshbarmak, horse sausage served with wide noodles - Gakku Restaurant, Almaty, 2017

 A true banya experience, complete with beating with birch branches!
-Arasan Banya, Almaty
+Arasan Banya, Almaty, 2017

 Comments